I’ve written about the power of noticing before:

 A great way to try different ways of seeing and experiencing is to play some of the games in Rob Walker’s The Art of Noticing.
 One example is the “secret scavenger hunt” of looking for security cameras while running an errand: which cameras want to be seen?—and which want to remain hidden?

-The most fun and easy starting point for The Art of Noticing is a series of 12 short (7-minute) audio segments from Waking Up.
+The easiest starting point for The Art of Noticing is a series of 12 short audio segments from Waking Up.
 Walker explains his premise and shares a bunch of little games you can play anytime.
 Listen here:

-Note: Waking Up is a paid, subscription service, but using the link above you can access a free 30-day trial, no payment method required.
-This would be plenty of time to listen through The Art of Noticing.
-Waking Up will also give you a free subscription if you want to use it but cannot easily pay for it.
+Note: Waking Up is a paid service.
+By using the link above, you can access a free trial, with no payment method required.
+Waking Up will also give you access for free if you cannot easily pay for it.

 The ant’s puzzle